 She also told us she couldn’t do it alone.
 She asked us not to leave her.
 We didn’t.
 From the day she entered Hospice House until the moment she died, we accompanied her in round-the-clock shifts.
 We did it for her, but not just for her: she wasn’t the only one who couldn’t do it alone.

 Tomorrow I’ll go to church and get a terminal diagnosis.
-I hope the minister won’t get all progressive about it, change up the old words to soften the blow, tamper with the truth and use flowers instead of ashes, or some such thing.
+I hope the minister won’t get all progressive about it, change up the old words to soften the blow, use flowers instead of ashes, or mingle them with glitter to remind me I’m stardust, or some such trendy thing.
 It will ring really false to me after last year when things suddenly got real.
 I might get visibly pissed, and that would mess up the contemplative atmosphere.

 Just give me my burnt cross of ashes and let me cling to it grieving for a while.
 In time I’ll come to.
 I’ll decide I can do it one day at a time.
 I had a good example.
 I’ll ask for the company I know I’ll need, and with any luck I’ll have it.

 Christ, in whom I died to rise, will take it from there.